aoyin1106/VG101/Assignment 2/README.txt

     A string which read n as proper numbers in english word

 Example input:
-    ex3_recursion(100345012,1)
+    x = ex3_recursion(100345012,1)
 Example output:
-    one hundred million  three hundred and forty five thousand and twelve
+    x = 'one hundred million  three hundred and forty five thousand and twelve'

 Notes:
     I firstly wrote a code without using recursion, which is also uploaded and is named as 'ex3_nonrec' .

 Ex.4 - Mathematical functions, loops, and recursion

 (1)Iteration

 Input format:

     A function, an interval, a precision

 Output format:

     A root of the function which satisfies the precision in the interval.

 Example input:

     X0 = Ex4_Iteration(@(x)x^2+2*x-1,[0 1],6)

 Example output:

     X0 = 0.414214

 (2)Recursion

 Input format:

     A function, an interval, a precision

 Output format:

     A root of the function which satisfies the precision in the interval.

 Example input:

     X0 = Ex4_Iteration(@(x)x^2+2*x-2,[0 1],5)

 Example output:

     X0 = 0.73205